-I grew up on a small lake in Connecticut, and both my father and my best childhood friend loved to fish.
-Bluegills, bass, pickerel, even eels- if they swam I would spending countless hours trying to catch them.
-Subsequently I added the pursuit of trout and saltwater species in their respective habitats, and have been fortunate to fish some great spots around the world.
-Wade or float fishing larger medium to large streams is my favorite.
+I grew up on a small lake in Connecticut, and both my father and best friend loved to fish.
+Subsequently I added the pursuit of trout and saltwater species in their respective habitats.
+Wade or float fishing medium to large streams is my favorite.
 A TU Life Member for over 20 years, and more recently Cape Cod chapter Secretary and Treasurer, I have been impressed with the number of dedicated volunteers working at the local level to protect and restore our cold water resources.
 Residence: Osterville Email: email@example.com

 Peter Schilling is a Life Member and has been active for more than 30 years with Trout Unlimited.
 He is a former President of the Greater Boston Chapter and a former MA/RI Council Chair.
 His passion is fishing for Atlantic Salmon and anadromous trout species.